 - 500-600g white flour

 Mix all ingredients for the bread dough.
 Put the dough into a greased pan and let it rise overnight covered with a kitchen towel.

-Bake the bread at 200°C for about 1 hour.
+Bake the bread with wild yeast at 200°C for about 1 hour.

 Alternative: Fruit Yeast